rahulthankachan/CodeSol/database/connectivity/Readme.md

 ###Web Applications Server

 Middleware expands the functionality of the web servers.

 1. It is a specialized server that interfaces with the specialized web services such as database, search engine.
-The client can query these data sources and get the results dynamically.
+2. The client can query these data sources and get the results dynamically.

+FEATURES

+1. security
+2. Access to multiple services
+3. IDE
+4. Computational language
+5. Perfomance and fault tolerance
+6. Database access with trasaction management capability.